All About ELS

 History Emmanuel Lutheran School (ELS) began in 1958 as a private Christian school in Asheville, NC, serving students from infants through 8th grade.
 It is operated as a non-profit, church-sponsored education ministry of Emmanuel Lutheran Church,which is a member of the Lutheran Church Missouri Synod.

 Emmanuel Lutheran School does what other schools of high quality do.
 Students are learning concepts, gaining understanding and developing life skills.
 They are involved in a variety of learning activities taught by qualified teachers.

 What then, makes us different, uniquely different?
 Emmanuel Lutheran School is a Christian School!
-Our primary purpose is to share the Gospel of Jesus Christ.
+As a Christian School in Asheville, NC, our primary purpose is to share the Gospel of Jesus Christ.
 Helping children and adults to grow in their relationship with Jesus Christ, their personal Savior.
 We provide a nurturing atmosphere where children can hear God's Word daily and learn how much He cares for them.
 ELS is a place where Christian teachers can help children practice Christian living and strengthen Christian values.
 ELS is a place of caring that goes beyond the classroom and beyond school hours.

 Emmanuel Lutheran School is a place of positive intangibles where; Children learn right from wrong, and practice courtesy and concern for others.

 - Children are taught without question that each person has high worth and is a unique creation of God, possessing special talents and abilities, set on this earth for a special purpose.